Knowledge Graph-Based approach for Sustainable 6G End-to-End System Design: SELECTED ENABLERS PERFORMANCE AND SUSTAINABILITY ANALYSIS THROUGH PROOF OF CONCEPT-BASED VALIDATION

 This selected enabler has been tested in the context of an inventory warehouse management PoC powered by cobots \cite{hexa_D26}.
 The experimental results showcase that LoTAF maintains high stability with an average latency of 1.1069 seconds for its complete workflow execution \cite{hexa_D26}.
-Such a latency is slightly increased when LoTAF is integrated with the Trust Evaluation Function (TEF) and the Integration Fabric, reaching an E2E latenty from publishing trust management request until its final trust computation of 2.7369 seconds.
+Such a latency is slightly increased when LoTAF is integrated with the Trust Evaluation Function (TEF) and the Integration Fabric, reaching an E2E latency from publishing trust management request until its final trust computation of 2.7369 seconds.
 Introducing less than 3 seconds of overhead for complete workflow execution underline the feasibility of contemplating trust as a new intent to manage and orchestrate 6G networks in a reasonable time.
-Likewise, LoTAF demonstrates a negligible CPU overhead over an idle device like a Raspberry Pi 4 with the ROS2 system running (see Figure \ref{fig:lotaf_cpu}).
-After setting the monitoring agents to continuously gather health parameters on the device, the CPU only grew a 4.90\% over the benchmark that is the use of the device with a minimal operating system and no additional applications running.
+Likewise, LoTAF demonstrates a negligible CPU overhead over an idle device like a Raspberry Pi 4 (RPi4) with the ROS2 system running (see Figure \ref{fig:lotaf_cpu}).
+After setting the monitoring agents to continuously gather health parameters on the device, CPU usage only increased by 4.90\% over the benchmark, that is, use of the device with a minimal operating system and no additional applications running.

 With this background, it can be stated that LoTAF is at TRL 4-5, wherein it provisions improved trust within the 6G system through TLAs.
 Moreover, it does not increase the latency by a significant amount and also keeps the CPU utilization at a satisfactory level.
 As a result, LoTAF provisions strong KPI and KVI alignment.
 It also satisfies the Hexa-X-II design principles, i.e., trust-awareness and closed-loop operations.
 Hence, the selection of LoTAF reinforces the effectiveness of the KG method for enabler selection and 6G E2E system design.